1989chenguo/CloudComputingLabs/Lab2/README.md

 The test report should describe the performance result under various testing conditions.
 Specifically, in your test report, you should at least contain the following two things:

 1. Test how many HTTP request your server can process per second, when running on various server machine environments.
 For example, change the number of server CPU cores, enable/disable hyper-threading, etc.
-2. Test how many HTTP request your server can process per second, by varying the number of concurrent clients that send request.
-You can write a simple client that send HTTP Get by your own, or use some existing HTTP client testing tools such as [ab - Apache HTTP server benchmarking tool](http://httpd.apache.org/docs/current/programs/ab.html).
+2. Test how many HTTP request your server can process per second, by varying the number of concurrent clients that send request to your server simultaneously.
+Do change the client's workload.
+For example, test when a client use new TCP connection for a new request, or when a client reuses old TCP connection for new requests.
+Moreover, if you implement the advanced version, try to change the number of out-bounding requests on the same client's TCP connection.
+You can write a simple client that send HTTP Get by your own (can run multiple client programs on the same machine to emulate multiple clients), or use some existing HTTP client testing tools such as [ab - Apache HTTP server benchmarking tool](http://httpd.apache.org/docs/current/programs/ab.html).

+**[NOTE]**: Be careful that clients may be the performance bottleneck.
+So you'd better use multiple machines when testing the performance.
+For example, you can run multiple client processes on three machines (of three group members), and run the server process on another machine (of the other group member).
+Moreover, the network can be the bottleneck too.
+You can estimate the performance limit according to the physical bandwidth of your network environment, and see if your implementation can reach the performance limit.

 ## 4. Lab submission

 Please put all your code in folder `Lab2` and write a `Makefile` so that we **can compile your code in one single command** `make`.
 The compiled runnable executable binary should be named `httpserver` and located in folder `Lab2`.
-For the convenience of TAs testing.
-You are required to put an html file (please name it `index.html`) in the same folder of the compiled HTTP server executable program.
-You can put any content (no illegal) in your `index.html`.

 Please carefully following above rules so that TAs can automatically test your code!!!

 Please submit your lab program and performance test report following the guidance in the [Overall Lab Instructions](../README.md) (`../README.md`)

 ## 5. Grading standards

 1. You can get 23 points if you can: 1) finish all the requirements of the basic version, and 2) your performance test report has finished the two requirements described before.
-If you missed some parts, you will get part of the points depending how much you finished
+If you missed some parts, you will get part of the points depending how much you finished.
 2. You can get 25 points (full score) if you can: 1) finish all the requirements of the advanced version, and 2) your performance test report has finished the two requirements described before.
 If you missed some parts, you will get part of the points depending how much you finished.